cgibsonmm/install/ruby.md

 rbenv global 2.7.1
 ```

-4. we can test to see if we're using rbenv by typing the command in terminal:
+We can test to see if we're using rbenv by typing the command in terminal:

 ```shell
 which ruby